 On March 11, 2015, it was determined that germination occurred on both the mulched and non-mulched treatments that were irrigated, but that no germination occurred on the non-irrigated treatments.
 Rabbit-proof fencing was installed around the southern portion of the North Cover, but unfortunately it was not completed until late spring 2015 after germination had occurred.
-On June 4, 2015, a quantitative survey was done, and there were only a few Atriplex canescens (four-wing saltbush) plants from the previous seeding trial.
+On June 4, 2015, a quantitative survey was performed, and there were only a few Atriplex canescens (four-wing saltbush) plants from the previous seeding trial.
 No newly seeded species were present during the sampling along several 100-m (328-ft) transects.
-It was presumed the young seedlings seen in March were eaten by rabbits that were observed inside the fence and also evidenced by the number of rabbit pellets documented in the March inspection.
+It was presumed the young seedlings seen in March were eaten by rabbits that were observed inside the fence and that were also evidenced by the number of rabbit pellets documented in the March inspection.
 The only species observed during the June survey were Russian thistle and halogeton.
-These two weed species covered 34% of the irrigated sites and 2% of the non-irrigated sites.
+These two weed species covered 34 percent of the irrigated sites and 2 percent of the non-irrigated sites.
 In August 2015, the entire southern portion of the North Cover was sprayed with the herbicide glyphosate.

 In 2016 there were no attempts to establish vegetation on the covers or any test treatments made.
 On June 29, 2016, a qualitative survey was performed.
 It was noted that no new four-wing saltbush plants were growing, but the ones seen from the previous survey were still present and continuing to grow.
+On September 4, 2019, another qualitative survey was performed, and it was noted that the same four-wing saltbush were growing and that had the area been protected from rabbits as advised, the whole area would have similar sized plants growing.

-In August 2017, the Tribal Revegetation Committee (TRC), Portland State University (PSU), and the Desert Research Institute (DRI) convened to spiritually interact with the land and map 38 randomly selected plots on the southern portion of the North Cover to initiate a revegetation study.
+In August 2017, the Tribal Revegetation Committee, Portland State University, and the Desert Research Institute convened to spiritually interact with the land and initiate a revegetation study on the southern portion of the North Cover.
 They conducted inventories of nearby plant communities and finalized a field observation form.
 NSTec (the Management and Operating Contractor at the time) collected and set aside topsoil from a comparable ecological setting on the NNSS and also purchased seeds and transplants.